Universal tropical structures for curves in exploded manifolds: Introduction

 \section{Introduction}

-This paper is one of a series of papers defining Gromov-Witten invariants of exploded manifolds and in the process proving new gluing theorems for Gromov-Witten invariants of symplectic manifolds.
-For an introduction to exploded manifolds, see \cite{iec}.
-For an outline of the relationship between exploded manifolds and log schemes, and an explanation of how exploded Gromov-Witten invariants are related to log Gromov-Witten invariants, see \cite{elc}.
+This paper is one of a series of papers defining Gromov--Witten invariants for exploded manifolds~\cite{iec,scgp}, a framework that ultimately yields new tropical gluing theorems for Gromov--Witten invariants of symplectic manifolds.
+Exploded manifolds combine small-scale smooth geometry with piecewise-linear, or tropical, large-scale geometry.